noirello/pyorc/docs/install.rst

 .. note::
-    The ``build_orc`` command has a ``--orc-version`` and a ``--source-url`` parameter for changing the default ORC library version or the source URL where to download the source zip respectively.
+    The ``build_orc`` command has a ``--orc-version`` and a ``--source-url`` parameter for changing the default ORC library version or the URL of the source zip to download respectively.

 You also need the `pybind11` Python package to be installed before running the installation::